2016 Chicago Real Estate Market Report and 2017 Outlook

 • Close: A high percentage of sales professionals are hesitant to ask for the close from the customer.
 But if you don’t ask, then the client can’t give you a very favorable “Yes” response after showing their significant interest, desire, and conviction in the product or service that you’re offering.

-At Chicago Home Partner, we believe that each of you have different reasons for potentially entering the housing market in the coming year.
+At Chicago Home Partner, we believe that each of you has different reasons for potentially entering the housing market in the coming year.

 Regardless of the situation, we are always here to help and advise you as to the BEST decision to help you achieve your goals.
 That being said, here are some overarching suggestions everyone entering the market should consider and discuss.